 When tinnitus is unexpected and unwelcomed, it can lead to a negative reaction to the tinnitus.
 This can create a vicious cycle.
 When tinnitus is perceived, it can prompt emotions, including frustration, fear, unhappiness, etc. These can, in turn, cause physical reactions such as anxiety and stress.
 This reinforces the tinnitus and perpetuates the cycle.

-Tinnitus is the perception of sound when no actual external noise is present.
-While it is commonly referred to as “ringing in the ears,” tinnitus can manifest many different perceptions of sound, including buzzing, hissing, whistling, swooshing, and clicking.
+Tinnitus is the perception of sound when no actual external noise or sound is present.
+It is often referred to as “ringing” in the ears.
+I have even heard some people call it “head noises.”
+While ringing sounds are very common, many people will describe the sound they hear as buzzing, hissing, whistling, swooshing, and clicking.
 In some rare cases, tinnitus patients report hearing music.
-Tinnitus can be both an acute (temporary) condition or a chronic (ongoing) health malady.
+I hear about 2,000 crickets all going at once!